linwoodc3/RepData_PeerAssessment/PA1_template.md

 ```
 ## [1] 13.11475
 ```
+### Strategy to fill missing values
 13%.
 Not bad!.
 Let's replace the missing numbers with the mean and create a new `filled_activity` dataset.
+To be clear, we use a simple method to just insert the average in place of the NA values.
+We use dplyr chaining to complete this.

 ```r